networkhermit/networkhermit.github.io/content/posts/20220810_memory-model.md

 * processor optimizations: largely revolves around how writes are propagated to other threads
 * compiler optimizations: largely revolves around reordering of instructions

-### Data Race, Happens-before
+### Data Race ∈ Race Condition

 > Every race involves at least one write: two uncoordinated reads do not race with each other.

+### SCPV (sequential consistency per variable), AT (Atomicity), HB (Happens-before), PB (Propagates-before)

-> The total order over all the synchronizing operations is separate from the happens-before relationship.
-It is *not* true that there is a happens-before edge in one direction or the other between every lock, unlock, or volatile variable access in a program: you only get a happens-before edge from a write to a read that observes the write.
+> The total order over all the synchronizing operations is separate from the happens-before
+> relationship.
+It is *not* true that there is a happens-before edge in one direction or the other
+> between every lock, unlock, or volatile variable access in a program: you only get a
+> happens-before edge from a write to a read that observes the write.

 ### 关键原子指令